OfflineIMAP/offlineimap/docs/doc-src/API.rst

 :mod:`offlineimap.globals` -- module with global variables
 ==========================================================

-.. module:: offlineimap.globals

-Module :mod:`offlineimap.globals` provides the read-only storage for the global variables.
+Module `offlineimap.globals` provides the read-only storage for the global variables.

 All exported module attributes can be set manually, but this practice